ChrisBeaumont/soupy/docs/getting_started.rst

 defined, etc.

 Soupy's API is more predictable, and better suited for searching through messily-formated documents.
 Here are the main properties and methods copied over from BeautifulSoup.
-All of these features perform the same conceptual task as in BeautifulSoup, but they *always* return the same wrapper class.
+All of these features perform the same conceptual task as their BeautifulSoup counterparts, but they *always* return the same wrapper class.
 The primary goal of Soupy's design is to allow you to string together complex queries, without worrying about query failures at each step of the search.

 - Properties and Methods that return :class:`Node` (or :class:`NullNode`)